NYUMedML/CNN_design_for_AD/README.md

 ## Data Preprocessing
 Data Preprocessing with Clinica:
 1. **Convert data into BIDS format**: please read the docs on [Clinica website](http://www.clinica.run/doc/DatabasesToBIDS/#adni-to-bids), and install required softwares and download the required clinical files.
+Note that we first preprocess the training set to generate the template and use the template to preprocess validation and test set.
+You can find the [link](https://drive.google.com/file/d/1KurgyjQP-KReEO0gf31xxjwE5R-xuSRB/view?usp=sharing) to download the template we used for data preprocessing.
 You can find the script we use to run the converter at /datasets/files:
 ```
 run_convert.sh
 ```